Alpha-Leporis/breast_cancer_detection/README.md

 * model.py: Script to define and initialize the Vision Transformer model.
 * train.py: Script to handle the training process of the model.
 * evaluate.py: Script to evaluate the trained model on the validation set.
-#### `notebooks/`
-Contains Jupyter notebooks for interactive data exploration and model training.

-* `data_exploration.ipynb`: Notebook for visualizing and understanding the dataset.
-* `model_training.ipynb`: Notebook for experimenting with model training.

 #### `requirements.txt`
 A list of required Python packages.

-#### `README.md`
-Provides an overview of the project, setup instructions, and usage details.

 #### `run.py`
 A main script to run the complete training and evaluation pipeline.